demery/Testing/README.md

-## Library Technologies Best Practices Testing Goupr
+## Library Technologies Best Practices Testing Group

 TODO: Fill this in